Last Metro, The (1980): Truffaut’s Oscar-Nominated WWII Melodrama Starring Deneuve and Depardieu

 In 1942, Lucas Steiner, a stage director takes refuge in the basement of his own theater to escape the Gestapo.
 His wife Marion (Deneuve) must persuade the French authorities not to close the theater.
 Soon she falls for the new actor, Bernard Granger (Gerard Depardieu), and a parallel story details their clandestine love affair.
 The gloomy environment of the theater echoes the disorder of the Occupation and the tracking of the Jews.

-When Marion is given a choice between loyalty to her husband and to her countrymen, her dilemma offers two solutions–both of which are acted out on stage during the play in a Pirandellian-like mode
+When Marion is given a choice between loyalty to her husband and to her countrymen, her dilemma offers two solutions–both of which are acted out on stage during the play in Pirandellian-like mode

 The subtlety and quiet desperation with which these intrigues are explored are remarkable.

-The director’s passion for filmmaking is expressed in the elaborate mise-en-scene and polished cinematography, by the Cuban maestro Nestor Almendros .
+The director’s passion for filmmaking is expressed in the elaborate mise-en-scene and polished cinematography by the Cuban maestro Nestor Almendros.

-“The Last Metro” is one of a group of French films, which includes the stunning “Entre Nous” (1983), that capture vividly the feel of life in Paris under the Nazi’s regime.
+The Last Metro was one of a group of French films, which includes the stunning “Entre Nous” (1983), that capture vividly the feel of life in Paris under the Nazi’s regime.

 Oscar Nominations: 1